What is (and isn’t) an internship?

-An internship is a short-term, supervised, career-related learning experience in a professional environment.
-The work a student performs as an intern is highly educational and intended to reinforce their academic training.
+An internship is a limited-duration, supervised, learning experience in a professional environment.
+The work a student performs as an intern is educational and intended to reinforce their academic training.

-Internships may be paid or unpaid depending upon the employer.
-In either case, the student experience should be equivalent to vocational training, and if desired by the student, would be approved for academic credit through a faculty member from the department associated with the student’s major area of study.
+Internships may be paid or unpaid depending upon the employer (e.g.: private or public sector).
+In either case, the student experience is equivalent to vocational training, and if desired by the student, would be approved for academic credit through a faculty member from the department associated with the student’s major area of study.

 - An internship is highly educational and will primarily benefit the Intern